SurainSaigal/c2-project-ethical/README.md

 You will have a pseudo-shell which acts as a normal root shell on the victim system, granted a bit of time delay.
 This shell is not interactive, and won't persist across commands (i.e., you can't run `cd` and still be in the same directory on the next command).
 You can, however, use this shell to set up an actual interactive reverse shell using netcat or the like.

+## Uninstall

+Run `uninstall.sh` as root on the target machine to completely remove any traces of the backdoor.